-This system will be used in multiple VA Medical Centers.
-The same controls will be used across all sites.
+This system will be used in multiple VA Medical Centers and is hosted within the VAEC.
+The same controls will be used across all sites IAW VAEC VA Enterprise Cloud Policy and requirements.
 This application is a standards-based (utilizing Substitutable Medical Application and Reusable Technologies (SMART) on Fast Healthcare Interoperability Resources (FHIR)) web application, and it is through use of these standards that consistency of the PII accessed by the system will be maintained.